 They also heard how Northern Ireland’s livestock industry is well placed to support decarbonisation of the gas network through a series of large-scale biomethane plants, the first wave of which are already under development.
 The role of heat pumps and the practical and financial implications of a large-scale roll out were also addressed.

-You can read the summary report here.
+You can read the Policy Eye NI report on Replacing Fossil Fuels with Renewables here.